 We must acknowledge the emotional pain that the betrayal has caused.
-We can’t heal until we face it.
-We can manage whatever comes because God will support us through it.
+We cannot heal until we face it.
+We can manage whatever emotions comes because God will support us through it.

-This is a step that most people avoid, and it keeps them stuck in resentment and unforgiveness.
+This is a step that most people avoid, keeping them stuck in resentment and unforgiveness.
 Talking helps us unload all the negative emotions swirling inside us.
 When we speak to the person, we may get information that makes their betrayal easier to bear.

 Jesus said that if we are offended by a brother, we should go and be reconciled with our brother (Matthew 5:23-24).
 When we do, we must tread carefully, acting in love rather than anger.
-This kind of confrontation should not be attempted, however, if doing so puts us in danger of a physical or verbal attack.
+However, some people would not be open to talking about issues.
+This kind of confrontation should not be attempted if doing so puts us in danger of a physical or verbal attack.

-It will take some time to rebuilt trust and re-establish a relationship.
-The Bible said that when someone who has been offended is harder to be won than a strong city (Proverbs 18:19).
-We can love the person, which enables us to believe and bear all things (1 Corinthians 13:7).
+It will take some time to rebuild trust and re-establish a relationship.
+The Bible says that someone who has been offended is harder to be won than a strong city (Proverbs 18:19).
+We can love the person, enabling us to believe and bear all things (1 Corinthians 13:7).
 Love will keep us from the negative emotions that come with distrust.

 It is OK to be cautious in our dealings with the person.
 We should prove all things first (1Thessalonians 5:21) and not just blindly accept that the person may have changed.
 Some people may never fully regain our trust, but as God has entended mercy and grace to us, we can do the same to them.
 We can then enjoy the benefits of a relationship without resentment and emotional pain.